 Ron has been using online options for many years and was one of the first California-based therapists to explore telehealth issues for mental health.
 He has been and will continue to offer individuals phone, Skype, or FaceTime sessions.
 This has been helpful to clients that are people sick, isolated by distance, without transportation, dealing with young children (and can’t find a sitter), or managing challenging schedules with work and family life.

 In addition, Ron is now offering secure, HIPAA-compliant online therapy through his client portal SimplePractice.
 All data is secured with bank-level encryption, your calls are anonymous, and none of your information is stored to meet the most up-to-date Telehealth guidelines.

 What exactly is Telehealth?
-Telehealth involves the use of electronic communications to enable clinicians to connect with individuals using live interactive video and audio communications.
-Telehealth includes the practice of psychological health care delivery, diagnosis, consultation, treatment, referral to resources, education, and the transfer of medical and clinical data, all from the comfort of your own home or office.
+Telehealth involves using electronic communications to enable clinicians to connect with individuals using live interactive video and audio transmissions.
+Telehealth includes psychological health care delivery, diagnosis, consultation, treatment, referral to resources, education, and the transfer of medical and clinical data, all from the comfort of your home or office.